AyHelloWorld/cryptoshop/readme.rst

 There is a lot of bad encryption modules for python.

-- no authentication. - else, authentication routine use naive comparison like if m1==m2 mac is good.
+- no authentication.
+Else, authentication routine use naive comparison like if m1==m2 mac is good.
 This approach permit Timing Attack.
 - use unsecured algorithm like ECB mode, MD5 or SHA-1 etc...
 - bad use of the encryption mode.
 Reuse nonce for same key in CTR, fixed initialization vector when it must be random etc...
 - Passphrase derivation/stretching with iterative hash function.
 Good for brute-force with GPU !
 Hash are NOT make for this usage.
 Use strong Key Derivation Functions (KDF) algo like Argon2 or PBKDF2.